vsouza/awesome-ios/README.md

 * [iOS-Viper-Architecture](https://github.com/MindorksOpenSource/iOS-Viper-Architecture) - This repository contains a detailed sample app that implements VIPER architecture in iOS using libraries and frameworks like Alamofire, AlamofireImage, PKHUD, CoreData etc.
 * [Tempura](https://github.com/BendingSpoons/tempura-swift) - A holistic approach to iOS development, inspired by Redux and MVVM.
 * [VIPER Module Generator](https://github.com/Kaakati/VIPER-Module-Generator) - A Clean VIPER Modules Generator with comments and predfined functions.
+* [VIPER Module Template](https://github.com/EvsenevDev/VIPERModuleTemplate) - Xcode Template of VIPER Module which generates all layers of VIPER.

 ## ARKit